cloudfoundry/cfcd-prep/content/exam/anatomy.md

 ## Scope

 Cloud Foundry significantly reduces the complexity of deploying and managing applications.
-Version 2 of the certification exam reflects this.
 Said another way, the exam does not test the far reaches of Cloud Foundry.
 It is scoped to the typical day-to-day tasks and knowledge required of a developer using the platform.

-As Chip Childers, CTO at Cloud Foundry Foundation states: “If you use Cloud Foundry with any regularity, you should pass the certification exam — it’s as simple as that.”

 ### Domains and Competencies

-CFCD v2.0 Domain & Competencies are outlined below.
+CFCD Domain & Competencies are outlined below.
 This is the list of competencies that are in scope for testing.
 Competencies may be on the list below but not show up on the exam.

 **Application Lifecycle**